 Our Mission :

-Von Wolf Dobermans have been enthusiastically into Dobermans since 1998, acquiring some of the finest bred Champion Doberman lines from America, and having imported Dobermans from Germany, Belgium, Yugoslavia, Canada, Italy , Columbia and China.
+Von Wolf Dobermans have been enthusiastically into Dobermans since 1998, acquiring some of the finest bred Champion Doberman lines from America, and having imported Dobermans from Germany, Belgium, Yugoslavia, Canada, Italy , Columbia, China and Mexico.

 Von Wolf Dobermans became a DPCA member August 2017 , and prides themselves in adhering to the DPCA breed standard, along with their code of ethics.